...

 Extensive underground network, can spread up to 7 metres horizontally and 3 metres deep.

-Japanese Knotweed can grow up to 10 cm per day during peak growing season and can reach heights of 3-4 metres.
+Japanese knotweed can grow up to 10 cm per day during peak growing season and can reach heights of 3-4 metres.
 It has a robust rhizome system that can remain dormant and viable for many years.

 Primarily through root and stem fragments.
 Even small pieces can regrow into a new plant, making it difficult to control once established.